-Autumn is one of the four temperate seasons which starts in September on the Northern Hemisphere and in March on the Southern Hemisphere.
+Autumn is one of the four temperate seasons, starting in September in the Northern Hemisphere and March in the Southern Hemisphere.
 This is a time when the world changes its color.
 Green forests and trees in park alleys become yellow, orange, brown, red, and even purple.
 Thousands of autumn leaves start falling and cover the ground.
-We want to keep our yards clean and neat, so we bring out rakes and form large piles of the leaves.
+We want to keep our yards clean and neat, so we bring out rakes and form large piles of leaves.
 How many leaves are in such a pile?
-How many bags do you need to pick up all leaves?
-With our tree leaves calculator, you can find the answers to those problems!
+How many bags do you need to pick up all the leaves?
+With our tree leaves calculator, you can find the answers to these problems!

 Have you ever wondered why there are such visible changes in nature at the end of the year?
-In fact, autumn phenomena aren't as complicated from the scientific point of view as you would think.
+In fact, the autumn phenomenon isn't as complicated from a scientific point of view as you would think.
 Leaves are the primary source of energy for trees during most of the year.
 However, to survive the winter, trees must get rid of the leaves in autumn.
-Energy is produced from sunlight by an organic chemical compound present in the leaf - chlorophyll.
+Energy is produced from sunlight by an organic chemical compound present in the leaf – chlorophyll.
 Also, chlorophyll is responsible for the green color of almost every plant.
-Without this substance, leaves would have their "true" color, e.g. orange, red, or yellow.
-Read the following article if you want to learn more about the scientific description of autumn.
+Without this substance, leaves would have their "true" color, e.g., orange, red, or yellow.
+Read the following article to learn more about the scientific description of autumn.

 How many leaves are on a tree?

 If you want to count how many leaves are on a tree, you can try to do it one by one.
-However, we are warning you that it can be as tricky as counting stars on the night sky - or even harder.
+However, we warn you that it can be as tricky as counting stars in the night sky – or even more complex.
 And it will be for sure time-consuming.
 Instead, you can use our tree leaves calculator and make a rough estimation of the number of leaves in just 5 simple steps:

 area density = no. leaves on plate / area of plate